szaghi/FoBiS/README.md

 ### <a name="fobis-explained"></a>OK, what can FoBiS.py do?
 I am a _poor-fortran-man_, I do not understand you...

 Suppose you have a Fortran project composed of many Fortran modules placed into a complicated nested directories tree.
 Your goal is to build some (all) of the main programs contained into the project tree, but you have no time (or patience) to write the complicated makefile(s) able to correctly build your programs.
-In this case FoBiS.py can save your life: just type _python FoBiS.py build_ into the root of your project and FoBis.py will (try to) build all the main programs nested into the current directory.
+In this case FoBiS.py can save your life: just type _python FoBiS.py build_ in the root of your project and FoBis.py will (try to) build all the main programs nested into the current directory.
 Obviously, FoBiS.py will not (re-)compile unnecessary objects if they are up-to-date (like the "magic" of a makefile).
 FoBiS.py have many (ok... some) others interesting features: if I have convinced you, please read the following.

 ## <a name="main-features"></a>Main features
 + Automatic parsing of files for dependency-hierarchy creation in case of _use_ and _include_ statements;